 We love chicken wings!
 In any form: deep-fried, pan-fried, sweet, hot, breaded … you name it!
 But these baked honey lemon pepper wings are one of our favorite finger foods.
 No messy deep-frying, no breading that takes time.
 Just the chicken, some honey, a bit of lemon juice, and spices.

-This super delicious recipe is great for dinner; it’s a perfect appetizer for parties or Super Bowl.
-And it’s ready in less than one hour.
-For more delicious game-day recipes, have a look at the Quick Pork Belly Bites or the Easy Margherita Flatbread Pizza.
+This super delicious recipe is great for dinner; it's a perfect appetizer for parties or Super Bowl.
+And it's ready in less than one hour.
+For more delicious game-day recipes, have a look at the Baked Cajun Chicken Wings, Air Fryer Frozen Chicken Wings, Quick Pork Belly Bites, or the Easy Margherita Flatbread Pizza.
+To cook wings faster, learn How to Parboil Chicken Wings.

 What do you need?

-- 3 lb – in my case, 3 lb were 16 fresh chicken wings, but that can vary a bit depending on the size of the pieces you have.
+- 3 lb – in my case, 3 lb was 16 fresh chicken wings, but that can vary a bit depending on the size of the pieces you have.

 - You can buy them either fresh or frozen.
 If frozen, defrost overnight in the refrigerator.